Apply at: http://www.vaquotahunts.com/

 On each day of the hunt, the refuge gates will open at 4:00 a.m. and close promptly at 4:30 a.m.
 No late arrivals will be permitted after that time.
 Standby hunters will be processed beginning at 5:00 a.m.
 Follow the directions of the parking attendants to find the appropriate place to park.
 You will park in the Back Bay National Wildlife Refuge parking lots, enter the visitor center to register, and listen to the mandatory pre-hunt briefing.
 All hunters must be out of the field by the designated final pickup time and must check out at the refuge check station prior to departure.

-There will be a standby drawing to fill vacant hunter "slots" after selected hunters have been registered, at 5:00am and at 1:00pm.
+There will be a standby drawing to fill vacant hunter "slots" after selected hunters have been registered, at 5:00am and at 1:00pm (gates will open from 12:00pm to 1:00pm).
 You are encouraged to come and hunt all days of the hunt as standby.
 Individuals hunting standby will be charged the $10.00 daily hunt fee if they are selected.
 Standby hunters must follow the same regulations as those who were selected in the lottery.
 Print the Rules and Regulations, sign the bottom portion and bring with you to the standby drawing.

 We encourage you to visit the hunt zones during daylight hours during the week prior to the hunt to scout your selected zone.
-Scouting will be permitted October 16-22, 2013.
-You must check in and out at the refuge visitor contact station.
+Scouting will be permitted October 19-26, 2014.
 During the pre-hunt scouting trips, do not add any trail markings or alter the control signs.
 Wear a blaze orange hat and body covering to help us identify scouting activities.
 When visiting the hunt zones to scout your zone you may park at either Back Bay National Wildlife Refuge or at Little Island City Park.
 Parking fees apply.
 Biking to your zone is recommended.

 Directions to the refuge from Interstate 264 East